Rose Mapendo: Early life

 Rose Mapendo was born in Mulenge, Democratic Republic of Congo (DRC), in 1963.
-She grew up in a humble Tutsi family, who professed the Christian religion.
+She grew up in a humble Tutsi Christian family.
 She belongs to the Banyamulenge Tutsi tribe.
 Raised for marriage and motherhood according to her family's culture, Mapendo never went to school.
 She married when she was 16, as is common among women of the tribe.
-Later, in 1994, she moved to the city of Mbuji-Mayi so that her children could go to school and her husband began his career as a butcher.
+In 1994, she moved to the city of Mbuji-Mayi so that her children could go to school and her husband began his career as a butcher.

 Genocide in the Democratic Republic of Congo

-In 1994, there was an outbreak of genocide in Rwanda.
 On August 2, 1998, the government of the DRC ordered the genocide of the Tutsi people in the Congo.
-During this time the police visited Rose on multiple occasions questioning her about the location of her husband and their money.
+During this time, the police visited Mapendo on multiple occasions to question her about the location of her husband and their money.
 She lied, saying that her husband was not home, and had gone to buy cows for his business.
 In reality, he was at home and in hiding assuming the men were being taken into custody, but they would never take the women and children.
 She was wrong.
 They later heard on televised news that the president was willing to kill all Tutsis and keep their belongings and money, but, with nowhere to go, the family hid at home cloaked in darkness with no activity to give the home the appearance that it was abandoned.
 Rose paid friends and neighbors to make any purchases that she needed.
 Eventually, however, her family was found.
 They were carried in a truck to a prison camp on the night of September 23, 1998, along with four other Tutsi families.